home-assistant/home-assistant.io/source/_integrations/tesla_fleet.markdown

 {% details "Use a custom OAuth application" %}

-The integration has a build-in OAuth application that will be suitable for most users; however, you can [create your own application](https://developer.tesla.com/dashboard) for the Tesla Fleet API and configure it as an [application credential](https://my.home-assistant.io/redirect/application_credentials).
+The integration has a built-in OAuth application that will be suitable for most users.
+However, you can [create your own application](https://developer.tesla.com/dashboard) for the Tesla Fleet API and configure it as an [application credential](https://my.home-assistant.io/redirect/application_credentials).
 When creating the application, you must set `https://my.home-assistant.io/redirect/oauth` as the redirect URL.

 You will be prompted to pick your custom application credential when creating a Tesla Fleet config entry.